microsoft/SurfaceDeploymentAccelerator/README.md

  -ServicingStack:             Download/inject latest servicing stack update, True or False.
 True is the default.

  -CumulativeUpdate:           Download/inject latest cumulative update, True or False.
 True is the default.
+If SDA image will be used on a UFS device, please set this to True.

  -CumulativeDotNetUpdate:     Download/inject latest cumulative update, True or False.
 True is the default.